Backpacking South Korea is all about experiencing both sides of this country – the traditional and modern aspects of South Korean culture.

 Many people turn to teaching English in South Korea into a career and make really good money doing it.
 I have many friends who have taught English in South Korea and almost all of them had a great experience, except one buddy who had an awful boss.
 That can happen anywhere, though…

-If you’re interested in learning more about working as an ESL teacher in South Korea, check out our interview with our friend Gwendolyn about her time spent teaching English in South Korea.
+If you’re interested in learning more about working as an ESL teacher in South Korea, check out my interview with our friend Gwendolyn about her time spent teaching English in South Korea.

 What to Eat in South Korea